pratikshap6298/Sales-performance-dashboard/README.md

 ###Business Problem

-Businesses need a simple way to analyze sales performance across different regions and product categories.
+Businesses require centralized reporting to monitor sales performance, identify profitable categories, and track regional trends for better decision-making.

 ###Goal of the Dashboard